 No doubt related, the Netflix Christmas release Don’t Look Up, while not as clever satire as Network and not as funny as Dr. Strangelove, did have a very amusing character in Peter Isherwood, a creepy tech billionaire no one is allowed to make eye-contact with.
 Isherwood bears a striking resemblance to transhumanist and Heaven’s Gate cult leader Marshall Applewhite, who blasted off the old-fashioned way.
 I have a feeling as Jeff Bezos’s costly struggle to live forever gets more absurd, and Musk’s antics on the way to Mars become more erratic, and more and more rich and powerful people are exposed as sexual predators, audiences are going to love hating characters like this.

 What can we make of the massive efforts being made to change the shape of the collective hallucination that is money?
-The idea is that it only works if enough people get on board (not unlike the vaccine).
+The idea is that it only works if enough people get on board.
 There were once rumblings that the average Joe investing in crypto signaled the coming of the bubble-burst, but now this is being encouraged.
 Another scenario might be that the bubble just continues to inflate, pushing hyper individuals like Musk and Damon higher and higher, until it pops, shooting them into space, and leaving everyone else here on Earth to rot.
 So, do you have what it takes?
 Damon asks.
 Are you brave enough to invest in crypto?

 By the time all this, and more, plays out, the long term effects of lockdown isolation will be inescapable for the fully grown pajamas-and-limited-eye-contact generation.
 It seems likely that the ability for community-function will be seriously diminished by then.
 It already is… I think of those pop songs stripped of their communal creation, no longer a cohesive, collaborative group statement, now just expressions of alienated hyper-individualism.
 And I think of those poor monkeys.
 And I think of my poor broken family.